 Twestival was what sparked it all off, I guess.
 For the first time in ages, I signed up for an event with the attitude of ‘why not?’ without thinking about whether I’d know anyone else there.
 As it turned out, it was a bit too rammed for me to chat properly with a lot of people but it had enough of a buzz about it to make me realise I was missing out on a lot of fun by not going to these types of events more often.

 And so it happened that I signed up for SocialMediaCamp London

 (smclondon08).
 Well, to be more precise, I took Dees’ (@cyberdees

-, since he was still feeling the effects of organising BarCamp
+, who was organising smclondon08, allowed me to take Dees’ place)), since he was still feeling the effects of organising BarCamp